Trow-Registry/trow/docker/README.md

 image into the host Docker image cache.

 If you get an error about an unsupported platform, you may need to install binfmt handlers.
-This can be done for common platforms with `docker run --rm docker/binfmt:a7996909642ee92942dcd6cff44b9b95f08dad64` (also see [qus](https://github.com/dbhi/qus) for an alternative approach and explanation of what is happening here).
+This can be done for common platforms with `docker run --privileged --rm docker/binfmt:a7996909642ee92942dcd6cff44b9b95f08dad64` (also see [qus](https://github.com/dbhi/qus) for an alternative approach and explanation of what is happening here).
 Restart docker or create a new builder instance after doing this.